Waller is committed to creating and fostering a welcoming workplace and community for female and minority lawyers, paralegals and staff.

 - YWCA of Nashville & Middle Tennessee

-The firm prohibits discrimination against any member of the Waller community based on sexual orientation, and we were one of the first law firms in Nashville to offer full health and insurance benefits to same-sex partners.
-Waller has also reached out to the Tennessee LGBT community by sponsoring the annual Equality Dinner hosted by the Tennessee chapter of the Human Rights Campaign.
-Waller is a corporate sponsor of the Nashville LGBT Chamber of Commerce, and Ron Snitker, Executive Director of Business Development at Waller, serves on the Chamber's Board of Directors.
+The firm prohibits discrimination against any member of the Waller community based on sexual orientation, and Waller was one of the first law firms in Nashville to offer full health and insurance benefits to same-sex partners even before many large national corporations.
+Waller supports the LGBT community by sponsoring the annual Equality Dinner hosted by the Tennessee chapter of the Human Rights Campaign.
+Waller is a corporate sponsor of the Nashville LGBT Chamber of Commerce, and Ron Snitker, Executive Director of Waller’s Financial Services Industry Team, serves on the Chamber's Board of Directors.

 In addition, Waller is a founding sponsor of the Tennessee Stonewall Bar Association, an association of attorneys, judges, law students, paralegals, and other legal professionals who support the rights of lesbian, gay, bisexual, and transgender individuals, and oppose discrimination based upon sexual orientation or gender identity.
 Meeting at least on a quarterly basis, one meeting is held at Waller each year.
 Waller partner, Carla Fenswick, is a Founding Member of the Board of Directors and Corporate Secretary for Tennessee Stonewall Bar Association and paralegal, Jeana Clark, also serves on Stonewall's Board of Directors.
 Additional Waller attorneys are members.

-Waller also participates in pro bono legal clinics for the LGBT community through Nashville Cares.
-We co-sponsored programs at Vanderbilt Law School - our first program, "Dialogues in Law and Religion: The Future of Gay Marriage," was co-hosted with Vanderbilt Law School's OUTLaw and the Divinity School's GABLE groups.
+Waller also participates in pro bono legal clinics for the LGBT community through Nashville CARES.
+We have co-sponsored programs at Vanderbilt Law School, and our first program, "Dialogues in Law and Religion: The Future of Gay Marriage," was co-hosted with Vanderbilt Law School's OUTLaw and the Divinity School's GABLE groups.
 Our most recent program, co-sponsored with Vanderbilt OUTLaw, was a panel discussion on the timely topic of school bullying, Tennessee's proposed "Don't Say Gay" legislation, and the First Amendment.